PD05: Net-Zero Buildings: Australia’s vision for a carbon positive future

 Presenters will outline a vision for a carbon positive future including the outcomes required to achieve a permanent transition for the building sector and what Australia’s international and domestic carbon commitments mean to the building industry.

-The differences between net zero and carbon neutral will be outlined along with explanations of the National Carbon Offset Standard for Buildings and the Green Star carbon positive rating system.
+The differences between net zero and carbon neutral will be outlined along with explanations of the National Carbon Offset Standard for Buildings and what this means for NABERS and the Green Star carbon positive rating system.

 A case study on AMP Capital’s journey towards carbon neutrality by 2030 will also be explored as well as the future trends towards services strategies for carbon positive buildings and low carbon HVAC&R products and services.